Pinched Nerve In The Neck

 What is a Pinched Nerve?

-A nerve pinch is when a nerve is compressed somewhere along the length of the nerve fibers.
+A nerve pinch is a compression of a nerve somewhere along the length of the nerve fibers.
 Nerves carry information to and from the brain through the spinal cord and out through peripheral nerves.
-When an area of the nerve gets compressed or pinched, it can alter the information carried on the nerve.
+When there is an area in the body with compression of the nerve, it can alter the information on the nerve.
 It may slow the speed of the information or it may completely stop the message from traveling through the nerve.

 Other symptoms that may be felt with a pinched nerve are: